GoogleCloudPlatform/jit-groups/doc/site/sources/docs/multi-party-approval.md

     cannot request activation.

 In either case:
-*   When soliciting approval, a user can see the list of qualified reviewer, and can choose the reviewer(s) to request approval from.
+*   When soliciting approval, a user can see the list of qualified reviewers, and can choose the reviewer(s) to request approval from.
 It’s sufficient to gain approval from a single reviewer.

 The approval process is driven by email, as illustrated by the following example: